 \section{Summary and Conclusions}

-{ } To summarize, in this article, we have explored the possibility of obtaining both conventional topological insulator (first order) and higher order topological insulator (second order) from two dimentional trivial semimetal via Floquet engineering.
+{ } To summarize, in this article, we have explored the possibility of obtaining both conventional topological insulator (first order) and higher order topological insulator (second order) starting from a 2D trivial semimetal model via Floquet engineering.
 We have first formulated the Floquet Hamiltonian using Brillouin-Wigner perturbation expansion in the high frequency limit ($\omega \gg t_{1}, t_{2}$) and truncated after $1/\omega$ order.
-The higher order terms gives rise to smaller contribution.
-As the periodic drive is turned on (circularly polarized light in our case), the time reversal symmetry being broken due to circular nature of the polarized light and the system becomes a FTI accommodating two counter-propagating egde modes.
-This topological phase transition is identified by the abrupt change of the Chern number of the quasi-energy bands from $0$ to $1$.
+The higher order terms give rise to smaller contributions.
+As the periodic drive is turned on (circularly polarized light in our case), the time reversal symmetry being broken due to the circular nature of the polarized light and the system becomes an FTI accommodating two counter-propagating edge modes.
+This topological phase transition is identified by the abrupt change of the Chern number of the quasi-energy bands.
 With the enhancement of the driving strength, we observe another topological phase transition near $A=3.35$ which occurs with concomitant band gap closing in the bulk.
 This Floquet topological phase transition from semimetal to FTI is similar to the well known Floquet topological insulator formation by driving pristine Graphene~\cite{usaj2014irradiated,perez2014floquet}.